ericmdev/hadou/README.md

 ## Trivia

-Hadou is named "Hadouken" - Japanese for "wave motion fist" or "surge fist".
+Hadou is named after "Hadouken" - Japanese for "wave motion fist" or "surge fist".